Royal College of Physicians and Surgeons of Glasgow: History

-The Faculty was unique in that it included the professions of barber and apothecary in addition to those of surgeon and physician.
-In 1656 the surgeons and barbers jointly received a Letter of Deaconry from the Town Council, establishing them as a craft or trade, with representation in the Trades House.
+The faculty was unique in that it included the professions of barber and apothecary in addition to those of surgeon and physician.
+In 1656 the surgeons and barbers jointly received a Letter of Deaconry from the town council, establishing them as a craft or trade, with representation in the Trades House.
 However, relations between the barbers and the surgeons deteriorated later the 17th century, until in 1722 they split and the Letter of Deaconry became null and void.
-The barbers received money to the value of their share in the Faculty Hall in the Trongate and a new, separate Letter of Deaconry from the Town Council.
+The barbers received money to the value of their share in the Faculty Hall in the Trongate and a new, separate Letter of Deaconry from the town council.

-The Faculty defended its right to be the only body in Glasgow responsible for training and maintaining standards against the claims of the University of Glasgow.
-This resulted in extensive litigation in the early 19th century over the status of surgical degrees, which was eventually settled in the Faculty's favour.
-The Faculty offered a Licence for surgeons from 1785 which served as a basic medical qualification.
+The faculty defended its right to be the only body in Glasgow responsible for training and maintaining standards against the claims of the University of Glasgow.
+This resulted in extensive litigation in the early 19th century over the status of surgical degrees, which was eventually settled in the faculty's favour.
+The faculty offered a licence for surgeons from 1785 which served as a basic medical qualification.
 The Double Qualification in medicine and surgery, established with the Royal College of Physicians of Edinburgh, was instituted in 1859 and was replaced by the Triple Qualification in 1884.
 This was a joint medical qualification between all three Scottish medical colleges.
 At the end of World War II the Goodenough Committee recommended that a medical degree be the sine qua non of entry to the medical profession.
 From that time onward the Royal College of Physicians and Surgeons of Glasgow has concentrated on postgraduate training, professional development and examinations.

+In 1912 the college awarded the first female fellow, Jamini Sen, but major reforms took another century to materialise.
+In 2022, the college created its sustainability steering group to address the impact of climate change and sustainable development on health.
+The RCPSG appointed its first female president Jackie Taylor in 2019, and instituted its highest award (Taylor Medal) in her honour in 2025 to mark the college's 425-year anniversary.
+In 2025, Hany Eteiba, originally from Cairo, became the first international medical graduate to be elected president.